arma29/c-moveis/README.md

 In all cases the Pathloss(dB) was used as parameter to return the distance.

 # Results:
-Blue Points: Real Targets
+- Blue Points: Real Targets
-Yellow Points: Predicted Targets
+- Yellow Points: Predicted Targets
-White Line: Distance between the real and predicted one
+- White Line: Distance between the real and predicted one
+## Trilateration

 ![Best Trilateration](Img/trilatbest.png?raw=True "Trilateration")